pchavanne/yadll/docs/user/tutorial.rst

 This second method is more robust and can be used for long term storage.
 It consists in saving the parameters (pickling) of the network.

-Once the model has been trained you can save the parameters
+Once the model has trained the network you can save its parameters

 .. code-block:: python